valeratrades/todo/.0/todo_project/main.md

 // I say fuck bash, let's move what is possible into rust; using clap.

+- [ ] move the todos back into ~/Todo, git sync it separately.
+With this, make the todo project itself be public.

 # MyTodo
 ## TODO:
 - add `-add` and `-sub` flags to the `tev`